Published by SchoolAdvisor on Dec 29, 2016, 05:33 PM

 With the new school term almost approaching, the one question many parents would have is, which curriculum would suit my child best?
 Let's take a look at the difference between these world-class curriculums.

-Until 2013, the GCSE exam consisted of coursework – sometimes referred to as ‘controlled assessment’ – and exams.
-A review by Ofqual in 2013 concluded that the coursework element of GCSEs should be scrapped except, for example, in some subjects including science where experiments could demonstrate pupils’ knowledge.
-The emphasis now is for exams to be linear – that is with one final exam – rather than modular – the previous structure which allowed pupils to be assessed on smaller chunks of learning across two years.
+Until 2013, the GCSE exam consisted of coursework - sometimes referred to as ‘controlled assessment’ - and exams.
+According to Ofqual (2017), the new GCSEs implemented in 2017 would be utilised as the guideline to set new requirements.
+The emphasis now is for exams to be linear – that is with one final exam – rather than modular - the previous structure which allowed pupils to be assessed on smaller chunks of learning across two years.

-• Recent changes to the current GCSE exams mean that coursework is reduced to the absolute minimum.
+• The recent changes to the current GCSE exams mean that coursework is reduced to the absolute minimum.

-• Most pupils are assessed by a final exam(s) at the end of two years rather than more frequent assessments over their course.
+• There were changes in the exams assessment format, whereby most pupils are assessed by a final exam(s) at the end of two years rather than more frequent assessments over their course.

-• Grades will change from A*-G and be replaced with Grades 1-9.
+• The initiation of a new grading system, that is, grades changed from A*-G and replaced with Grades 1-9.

 The International GCSE was first introduced around 25 years ago so that pupils overseas, whose first language was not necessarily English, could take the exam.
 The syllabus includes many elements that are now not in the revised GCSE - mainly coursework.

-Assessment takes place at the end of the course and includes written, oral, coursework and practical assessment.
-Grades are the same as for GCSEs A*-G.
+The assessment takes place at the end of the course and includes written, oral, coursework and practical assessment.
+Moreover, grades are ranged from A* to G.

 Many independent schools now enter pupils for this exam – possibly because they have many pupils from overseas whose first language is not English- and also because a large number of schools were disappointed at how the GCSE English exam was marked in recent years with controversy over grade boundaries.